pymeasure/pyleco/README.md

 Python reference implementation of the Laboratory Experiment COntrol (LECO) protocol (https://github.com/pymeasure/leco-protocol).

 The [reviewed branch](https://github.com/pymeasure/pyleco/tree/reviewed) contains reviewed code, which does not yet contain all necessary modules and classes.
-Development happens in the [main](https://github.com/pymeasure/pyleco/tree/main).
+Development happens in the [main](https://github.com/pymeasure/pyleco/tree/main) branch.

 Note: LECO is still under development, such that the code and API might change.
 The LECO protocol branch [pyleco-stat](https://github.com/pymeasure/leco-protocol/tree/pyleco-state) contains the assumptions used in this project, which are not yet accepted into the LECO main branch.